Micky373/end_to_end_football_players_image_classification/README.md

 # End to end machine learning project for football player image classification

 > In this project I have collected photos of my all time favourite players and tried to do EDA.
-After performing EDA I trained multiple model and took the best one.
+After performing EDA I trained multiple models and took the best one.
 Then I build a UI for user to drag and drop his/her own player image and the Flask server will come up with the prediction.

 ![screenshot](./images_and_gifs/app_screenshot.png)